timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-02-08
+# Objectives for Today 2021-02-09

-- Updating Key Performance Indicators
-- Updating Weekly Topic
-- Finalizing release for Twitch Highlights video
-- Researching press contacts for promoting eggcelerate
+- Going all in on the new level select screen from Sunday.

 **Purpose**